appeler/appeler.github.io/README.md

-# appeler.github.io
+## Appeler Website

-Appeler website.
-Making sense of names.
+Making is easier to deal with human names and to learn from them.